 Reconciliation

-There are strong forces in government trying to write “reconciliation” laws to help African Americans recover from the effects of slavery in the 1800s.
-While this may seem like a noble idea, it requires that people be divided into Groups.
+Strong government forces are trying to write “reconciliation” laws to help African Americans recover from the effects of slavery in the 1800s.
+While this may seem noble, people must first be divided into Groups.
 Who is going to pay for reconciliation, and who is going to receive it?
 Will anyone in either group have any choice in the matter?

 Moreover, enacting reconciliation laws does nothing toward reducing racism.
 Shouldn’t reducing racism be a primary goal of government?

-You may agree or disagree with these kinds of laws, but this isn’t my point.
+You may agree or disagree with these laws, but this isn’t my point.
 My point is that they exist.

 An ideologue is someone who believes they know how people will think or feel based on how they look.